desilinguist/nvim/demo/README.md

 <a name="motions"></a>
 ### Navigation ("motions")
   + by-character movement (h/j/k/l) <--- USED IN MANY CONTEXTS!!!
-  + top/bottom of buffer : gg / G
   + beginning/end of line : 0 / $
   + beginning of the first non-blank character : ^
   + forward/backward to beginning of words (w/b)
   + forward/backward to end of words (e/ge)
+  + jump to top/bottom of buffer : gg / G
-  + jump to absolute line number : <number>G
+  + jump to absolute line number : <number> + G
-  + relative jumps are even more cool: <number>j / <number>k
+  + relative jumps are even more cool: <number> + j / <number> + k
+  + go back/forward in jumplist : ctrl + o / ctrl + i (very useful!)
-  + jump forward/backward to next occurrence of X: fX / Fx
+  + jump forward/backward to next occurrence of X: f + X / F + X
-  + jump forward/backward to character before next occurrence of X: tX / TX
+  + jump forward/backward to character before next occurrence of character X: t + X / T + X
+  + Use semicolon to continue search for X in same direction
   + find <TEXT> : /<TEXT> (better later!)
-  + move to next / previous result : n / N
+  + move to next / previous result : n /  n
   + clear highlights : space + h

 <a name="editing"></a>